 As such, it’s easier to flag down a cab and commute between locations.
 Notably, it’s an excellent opportunity to get ridiculously unique photos in otherwise busy spots like Bir-Hakeim, Pont d’Iéna, and Place de la Concorde.

-Do you put the ring on when you propose?
+Do you put the diamond engagement ring on when you propose?

 Well, it’s entirely up to you.
 Essentially, there are two points during your marriage proposal at which you can slide the ring on her finger:

-- After she approaches you to accept the engagement ring but while you're still down on your knee; or
+- After she approaches you to accept the engagement ring but while you’re still down on one knee; or

-- You can get up once she approaches you (leave the ring box on the ground so you have both hands free) and slide the ring on her finger.
+- You can get up once she approaches you (leave the box on the ground so you have both hands free) and slide the bling on her finger.

 Is proposing at a restaurant a good idea?